-Standard Assessment Method UE Reading UE Writing Credits Number Title 91442 v2 Analyse methods and ideas from established photography practice I 4 91447 ∨2 Use drawing to demonstrate understanding of conventions appropriate to photography ı 4 91457 v2 Produce a systematic body of work that integrates conventions and regenerates ideas within photography practice E 14 Total Credits 5 22
+Standard Assessment Method UE Reading UE Writing Credits Number Title 91442 v2 Analyse methods and ideas from established photography practice I 4 91447 ∨2 Use drawing to demonstrate understanding of conventions appropriate to photography ı 4 91457 v2 Produce a systematic body of work that integrates conventions and regenerates ideas within photography practice E 14 91460 v2 Produce a resolved work that demonstrates purposeful control of skills appropriate to ta visual arts cultural context. ı 4 · Total Credits 5 26

-To undertake this course a contribution of \$190.00 is requested due to the specialised nature of the programme.
+To undertake this course a contribution of \$100.00 is requested due to the specialised nature of the programme.